How to use Zendesk AI suggestions to personalize refunds and exchange replies: A step-by-step guide

 Zendesk Copilot provides "Enhance writing" tools that allow agents to quickly adjust the AI's output.
 Features like "Make more friendly" or "Make more formal" help tailor replies to the customer's specific situation and tone.

-Zendesk's built-in AI primarily generates text suggestions for replies.
-It does not natively automate actions like checking order status in external systems, tagging tickets, or initiating the refund process itself.
+Zendesk's built-in AI primarily generates text suggestions for replies to ensure high-quality communication.
+While it doesn't natively automate actions like checking order status in external systems, it serves as a powerful foundation that works alongside other integration tools to streamline your process.

-While Zendesk's native AI is limited to its own knowledge base, tools like eesel AI can integrate with external sources such as Google Docs, Confluence, and past tickets.
-This broadens the AI's context and significantly enhances the quality of its suggestions.
+While Zendesk's native AI is focused on its own knowledge base, tools like eesel AI can integrate with external sources such as Google Docs, Confluence, and past tickets.
+This complements Zendesk's context and further enhances the quality of its suggestions.

 Share this post